Home / Use Cases / Situations / Protect Parents After a Scam

 Phone numbers and addresses make scams convincing

-The most effective scams use personal details to build trust.
-When a caller already knows your parent's full name, home address, and the names of family members, the scam sounds credible.
-Data broker sites provide all of these details in a single search, making it easy for scammers to appear legitimate.
+Effective scams use personal details to build trust.
+A caller who knows your parent's full name, home address, and family members sounds credible.
+Broker sites provide all of that in one search.

 Older adults have decades of accumulated records